 When Israel came to the borders of Canaan, God told Moses, "You are not going into the Promised Land with this new generation."
 Instead, He chose Joshua.
-And of course, the entire generation that came out of Egypt with Moses died in the wilderness, and Joshua took the next generation into the Promised Land.
+The entire generation that came out of Egypt with Moses died in the wilderness, and Joshua took the next generation into the Promised Land.